Requirements for Naturalization in Germany in 2024

 Language certificate (B1 or higher)

-Proof of livelihood (employment contract, payslips, tax assessment notices)
+Proof of sufficient means of support (employment contract, pay stubs, tax assessment notices)

 Rental agreement (proof of rental payment)

-Certificates or proof of integration achievements (proof of naturalization test, etc.)
+Certificates or proof of integration efforts (proof of passing the naturalization test, etc.)

 Here we have created a graphic overview of the complete Naturalization process for you:

-When is it necessary to visit Lawsuit for failure of act at Naturalization ?
+When is it Naturalization to file a Lawsuit for failure of act Naturalization ?

 Naturalization for family members